matthewmoto/atmega_a7105/README.md

 There is also a script (one liner) in the repository called "serial_mon.sh", running it fires up screen and archives the output to screenlog.0
 ` ./serial\_mon.sh /dev/ttyUSB0`

-# Examples #
-I included a few simple example sketches to use when you're getting started with the code.
-These are pretty simple and probably not very useful.

 # Mesh Layout #